itsmartashub/veganify/README.md

 Previously designed in **Adobe Xd**, Veganify is built using the **Nuxt.js** framework. </br>
 This is my first experience with **Nuxt**, **SSR**, and the incredible **Vercel** deploying platform.

-This project was my first encounter with Nuxt.js, back in 2022.
-It was a fun yet challenging experiment to explore the framework and learn the basics of building a Nuxt.js application.

-![veganify-github-template-imgs](https://user-images.githubusercontent.com/44645238/168633083-e569dee7-4335-4fd0-8e95-c36d14917636.png)

-## Closing Thoughts
 This project is a snapshot of my learning journey in 2022.
 While it’s not practical or performant, it represents an important milestone for me as a developer.
+It was a fun yet challenging experiment to explore the framework and learn the basics of building a Nuxt.js application.
 I hope it inspires others to keep experimenting and learning, no matter how messy the first steps may be.

+![veganify-github-template-imgs](https://user-images.githubusercontent.com/44645238/168633083-e569dee7-4335-4fd0-8e95-c36d14917636.png)